aazhbd/AutoDeploy/README.md

 # Developer's System

+It automatically deploys a Ubuntu 15.04 (Vivid Vervet) with all necessary settings and software to develop Python and PHP projects.

-A developer system provisioned using vagrant with settings for virtualbox, deploys with ArtWeb.
+It will automatically provision the system using vagrant with settings for virtualbox, deploys with ArtWeb.
 A Linux system with Vivid Vervet and it automatically provisions the system with Apache2, PHP5, MySQL and MySQL related PHP packages, also includes Python and related tools.

-### Install Instructions

 #### Install prerequisites:
 ---------------------------